Viking Cruises Coronavirus update

 - Ephesus (Kusadasi), Turkey is among the world's best-preserved cities of antiquity.
 Passengers can visit the remains of Byzantine Basilica of St John, enjoy sights like the massive Great Theater and Library of Celsus, and see the modest home where the mother of Jesus, Mary, lived out her final days.

-- Scenic cruising: Mt Athos: During the sea day on the itinerary, passengers will sail past Mt Athos, the “Holy Mountain,” a UNESCO World Heritage Site and spiritual capital of Orthodox Christianity.
+- Scenic cruising: Mt Athos: On sea days, passengers will sail past Mt Athos, the "Holy Mountain" (UNESCO Site, the spiritual capital of Orthodox Christianity).
 The soaring peaks of the peninsula are home to twenty monasteries where monks work to preserve a vast collection of liturgical works and art.

 The cruise fare includes balcony cabins for all passengers, complimentary shore excursions in all ports, all onboard meals, complimentary wifi, wine and beer with lunch and dinner, access to spa's Thermal Suite, and 24-hour room service.